-- b.
-For the euro, the OIS rate to be used is the 3-month rate, as specified in recital 20 of the Delegated Regulation. - c.
+- c.
 The calculation of the one-year average referred to in Article 45 of the Delegated Regulation is based on daily data for the last twelve months.
-The average is a simple average calculated giving equal weight to all of the observations. - 96.
+The average is a simple average calculated giving equal weight to all of the observations. - 97.
 In cases where market data is missing for either the interbank offered rate or for the relevant OIS rate, the missing data are completed by linear interpolation and flat extrapolation.
 If for more than 20% of the business days during the preceding year the swap rate or the OIS rate or both are missing, it is considered that DLT requirements are not met.
 In that case the third method described in this subsection applies.